sysagnostic/website/content/english/blog/just-in-time-part1.md

   - jit
 ---

-Great solutions are like essential civil engineering infrastructure elements: drinking water pipes, concrete foundations, electric substations.
-If it works great you can forget about its existence.
-The Java platform and its just-in-time code compiler is very much like a civil engineering marvel.
-From time to time, we forget about it and how important of a role it has when it comes to Java software execution performance... until it breaks down.
+Great solutions are like essential civil engineering infrastructure elements: drinking water pipes, concrete foundations or electrical substations.
+If it works great, you can forget about its existence.
+The Java platform and its just-in-time (JIT) code compiler is very much like a civil engineering marvel.
+From time to time we forget about it and how important of a role it plays when it comes to Java software execution performance... until it breaks down.

 ## Code execution

 Code may execute in many different ways.
 Certain ways are faster, certain ways are more portable, others just make sense for different reasons.
-Let's see a few examples how software developed via different programming platforms execute.
+The following diagram shows a few examples of how software developed via different programming platforms will execute.

 ![Code execution](/images/blog/just-in-time-exec.svg)

-This article focuses on the highlighted runtime transformation.
-Before digging deep into how Java's JIT works, let's see a few basic concepts regarding when compilation may occur in theory:
+This article focuses on the highlighted runtime transformation: from Java bytecode to machine code.
+Before digging deep into how Java's JIT works, let's see a few basic concepts regarding different times when compilation may occur:

-- ahead-of-time (AOT): Compile the software during build time, ship it, and execute the compiled artifacts later.
+- **ahead-of-time (AOT)**: Compile the software during build time, ship it, and execute the compiled artifacts later.
 This is the most classic approach of compilation e.g. used by the C language.
-- interpreted (INT): Don't compile the software during build time, just ship it, and deal with any compilation during execution.
-Traditionally Python is a good example for an interpreted language.
+- **interpreted (INT)**: Don't compile the software during build time, just ship it, and deal with any compilation during execution.
+Traditionally, Python is a good example for an interpreted language.
-- just-in-time (JIT): Combination of AOT and INT.
-May compile some of the software during build time, ship it, compile and re-compile some of it later right before execution.
+- **just-in-time (JIT)**: A combination of AOT and INT.
+May compile some of the software during build time, ship it, compile and re-compile some of it later, right before execution.
 Java and C# are the most commonly used software development languages that use JIT for compilation.

 ![Code compilation](/images/blog/just-in-time-compilers.svg)